davidrhoden/davidrhoden-basic-netlify/timeline/snake-oil/snake-oil-swell-nov-6-1990.md

 ---
 title: Snake Oil played Gryphons with Swell.
 date: 1990-11-06T22:00:00.000Z
-summary: Gryphon's was the laundry where we practiced.
 excerpt: Gryphon's was the laundry where we practiced.
 category: rock
 image: /static/img/rock/snake-oil-swell-nov-6-1990.jpg